Dogs on Murlough Beach, Newcastle, County Down.

 Tasty home cooking (both for humans and pets!) and friendly service will ensure you will love it just as much as your dog.

 With so many walks to explore in the Mournes area why not make a break of it?
-Mourne Heights self-catering accommodation is the ideal place for all the family and your four legged friend, located in the glorious countryside in the beautiful Mournes, with superb views across the sea and Dundrum Bay.
+The Bakers Cottages self-catering accommodation is the ideal place for all the family and your four legged friend, with a fully equipped play park, BBQ and fire pit.
+With numerous golf courses within driving distance and Game of Thrones® filming locations on your doorstep, you really are spoilt for choice for things to do.

-Walk: Antrim Cliff Path to Duneseverick Castle, Bushmills, Co.
-Antrim
+Walk: Antrim Cliff Path to Duneseverick Castle, Bushmills, County Antrim

-Where to Stay: Ballintrae Apartment, Portballintrae, Co.
-Antrim
+Where to Stay: Ballintrae Apartment, Portballintrae, County Antrim

 Part of the longer 33 mile Causeway Coast Way this 5 mile section of coast from the 5* Giant’s Causeway to Dunseverick Castle features some spectacular cliff landscape passing above a series of coves.